Perth, Scotland: Conservation

 After Perth reclaimed its city status in 2012, Perth and Kinross Heritage Trust began the process of conserving the city's historic buildings and structures via the Perth City Heritage Fund (PCHF), which is funded by the Scottish Government.
 Its aim is to encourage owners of historic buildings within the bounds of Perth Central and Kinnoull Conservation Areas by assisting their repair and renovation work with grants.

 Funds have, thus far, been received in three phases: 2012–2015, 2015–2018, and (the most recent) 2018–2021.
 Funding for the latter part of 2021 and 2022 is expected.

 Phases 1 and 2 provided just over £1 million of grant assistance for almost fifty projects.

 Media

 The sole newspaper based in the city is the Perthshire Advertiser, owned by Trinity Mirror.
 The newspaper's offices are based in Watergate, but the newspaper itself is printed in Blantyre.
 It outlasted both the Perthshire Courier (established in 1809) and the Perthshire Constitutional and Journal (1832).

+Television signals are received from the Angus TV transmitter and the local relay TV transmitter situated south east of the city.

 One of Britain's most successful radio stations, Hospital Radio Perth, broadcasts to Perth Royal Infirmary and Murray Royal Hospital.
 The Hospital Broadcasting Association have awarded Hospital Radio Perth the title of "British Station of the Year" in 1996, 1997, 1999 and 2007.

+The city is also served by nation-wide stations, BBC Radio Scotland, Greatest Hits Radio Tayside and Fife and Original 106 (formerly Wave FM).